canonical/lxd/doc/cloud-init.md

 The images from the `ubuntu` and `ubuntu-daily` remotes are all `cloud-init` enabled.
 Images from the `images` remote have `cloud-init` enabled variants using the `/cloud` suffix, e.g. `images:ubuntu/22.04/cloud`.

+Requirements:

+* Images with cloud-init support: For example, official LXD images that contain the term `cloud` in `ALIAS` have implemented cloud-init support.

 ## Configuration keys

 LXD supports [cloud-init](https://launchpad.net/cloud-init) via the following instance or profile